Am I guaranteed a prescription (where required) and treatment?

 If you use nitrates or other medications to treat hypertension, the reduction in blood pressure caused by ED medications can be dangerous.

-It’s important you answer honestly and truthfully on your questionnaire to ensure our doctors can provide the best treatment for you.
+It’s important you answer honestly and truthfully on your questionnaire to ensure our medical team can provide the best treatment for you.

 Yes, in most cases.
-Erectile dysfunction can be diagnosed by a physician based on a patient self-reporting their symptoms and medical history.
+Erectile dysfunction can be diagnosed by a clinician based on a patient self-reporting their symptoms and medical history.

 How does premature ejaculation treatment work with Stagger?

-Stagger uses a secure, digital health platform to provide a discreet, convenient, and affordable way for you to receive premature ejaculation treatment from an Australian GP – all without leaving the couch!
+Stagger uses a secure, digital health platform to provide a discreet, convenient, and affordable way for you to receive premature ejaculation treatment from an Australian based clinician – all without leaving the couch!

-Simply fill out our online questionnaire and one of our Australian-based GPs will review your asnwers and make sure it’s safe and appropriate to prescribe PE medication.
+Simply fill out our questionnaire and one of our Australian based clinicians will review your answers and make sure it’s safe and appropriate to prescribe PE medication.
 It’s vital you answer each question to the best of your knowledge and ensure that every answer in the questionnaire is truthful, accurate and thorough.